What are we doing about Climate Change?

 All policies and decisions made by the Cabinet will be considered against our climate change declaration.

 Reducing our own carbon footprint

-As a council, we have a clear leadership role to take in reducing our own emissions and we have seen a 33% reduction since 2010 which is the equivalent to 30,000 tonnes of CO2 from council buildings and travel – enough to fill Wembley stadium 19 times over.
+As a council, we have a clear leadership role to take in reducing our own emissions and we have seen a 41% reduction since 2010 which is the equivalent to 39,000 tonnes of CO2 from council buildings and travel – enough to fill Wembley stadium 19 times over.
 You can read our latest report here (Pdf 164KB) which shows a drop of 13% during the 2018-19 financial year.
 This is the first major report to be released since we declared a climate change emergency.

 - Reducing energy usage in our own buildings including more efficient lighting and heating systems